Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## SapHanaLinkedServiceProperties
 ### Properties
 * **authenticationType**: 'Basic' | 'Windows': The authentication type to be used to connect to the SAP HANA server.
-Possible values include: 'Basic', 'Windows'
 * **encryptedCredential**: any: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string (or Expression with resultType string).
 * **password**: [SecretBase](#secretbase): The base definition of a secret type.
 * **server**: any (Required): Host name of the SAP HANA server.
 Type: string (or Expression with resultType string).